UPDATE: Tractor-trailer driver seriously injured in I-68 crash

-CUMBERLAND — The driver of a tractor-trailer that overturned on eastbound Interstate 68 just before dawn Tuesday suffered serious injuries when he was ejected from the vehicle, according to Maryland State Police.
+CUMBERLAND — A tractor-trailer driver was seriously injured early Tuesday when the vehicle overturned on Interstate 68 east of the Hillcrest Drive exit in Cumberland, closing the road for seven hours.

-The driver, whose name was not disclosed, was taken by ambulance to UPMC Western Maryland following the 5:20 a.m. crash that occurred east of Hillcrest Drive in the area of the 46-mile marker.
+Maryland State Police said Mouhamed M. Sene, 29, of Columbus, Ohio, was taken by ambulance to UPMC Western Maryland following the 5:20 a.m. accident near the 46-mile marker.

+The cab of the tractor-trailer was split by the concrete median wall and debris littered both the east and west lanes.
+The truck was hauling general freight to an unnamed Pennsylvania location, police said.

+Police said Sene, who was thrown from the vehicle, was responsible for the accident, which reportedly involved several other vehicles.

+Todd Bowman, spokesperson for the Allegany County Department of Emergency Services, said two other people were taken by ambulance to UPMC Western Maryland with minor injuries.

+"First reports from the scene indicated multiple vehicles involved with injuries," he said.
+"The EMS task force, a fleet of ambulances from various stations, was dispatched and the county EMS supervisor to assist.
+It was later downgraded after initial units arrived and assessed the situation.

-Police said traffic was being directed onto the shoulders of the eastbound and westbound lanes that were closed by the crash.
+Traffic was directed onto the shoulders of the east and west lanes as the wreckage was cleared.

-Baltimore Pike, Bedford Road, LaVale and Cumberland firefighters responded to the scene along with the Allegany County Hazardous Materials team.

 Commented